Echoes (record label): History

-A new record label and talent agency Echoes was first mentioned on the press release of CMO Japan Summit 2024 published on July 26, 2024, which called speakers Shuya Yamamoto and Yohei Yashiro "Echoes producer".
-On September 12, Sony Music Entertainment Japan formally announced a launch of Echoes, alongside revealing the label's first three artists—duo Yoasobi, musical project Maisondes, and rock band Aooo, as well as being in charge of developing music platform Mecre.
-The label was founded by Taichi Hirose, Shuya Yamamoto, Yohei Yashiro, and Mitsuki Hirabayashi.
-Echoes aims to "focus on discovering artists who resonate with them, further increasing the diversity of the label and releasing works by new talents" to "reverberate, respond, and grow beyond all boundaries."
+On September 12, 2024, Sony Music Entertainment Japan announced a launch of Echoes, alongside revealing the first three signees—duo Yoasobi, musical project Maisondes, and rock band Aooo, as well as handling music platform Mecre.
+It was founded by Taichi Hirose, Shuya Yamamoto, Yohei Yashiro, and Mitsuki Hirabayashi, SMEJ staffs who works with Yoasobi, Maisondes, Asmi, and Tatsuya Kitani, the latter two joined the label later.
+Besides musicians, other acts, such as illustrator and animator Ai Nina, character Puppet Sunsun, and YouTuber and writer Uketsu, also joined the label.

+Echoes combines the activities of record label and talent agency, unlike most Japanese record labels.
+It aims to "focus on discovering artists who resonate with them, further increasing the diversity of the label and releasing works by new talents" to "reverberate, respond, and grow beyond all boundaries."
+Yashiro served as representative of Echoes until March 31, 2025, when SMEJ transferred him to Music Ray'n, and appointed Manabu Tsujino, a CEO of SMEJ's A&M Business Group, to be a representative of the label since April 1.